 How many times have you stuck to categorize your blog post?

-If you’re blogging for some time, you already know that how difficult it is to categorize a blog post before publishing it.
+If you’re blogging for some time, you already know how difficult it is to categorize a blog post before publishing it.

 I often used to stuck at this point.
 After proofreading and formatting my post, when I would go for categorizing that I always stuck at that point- this post belongs to this category.
 Oh no, this post belongs to that category!